Svrajj/Data-Science-Projects/Email classifier/Readme.txt

-This is an NLP project where I classify sms or emails into "spam" or "ham"
+This is an NLP project where I classify sms or emails into "spam" or "ham" with streamlit deployment using ngrok